aki2o/emacs-pophint/README.md

 This is a extension of Emacs that provide navigation like the Vimperator Hint Mode of Firfox.

-Do you know Vimperator of Firefox addon?
+Do you know Vimperator of Firefox Addon?
 If you don't know it, see a screenshot below.

 ![vimperator](image/vimperator.png)

-The hints that has a alphabet code are shown when you push a \"f\" key on Firefox like above.
+The hints that has a alphabet code are shown when you push a "f" key on Firefox like above.
 Then, if you push the alphabet, you can jump the linked URL.

-This extension provides a same interface on Emacs.
+This extension provides same interface on Emacs.

 Screenshot
 ==========